kilowhat/kilowhat.net/_extensions/rich-embeds.md

 A whitelist or blacklist of websites can be configured to control which websites are previewed and prevent abuse of the proxy script.

+Optionally, the extension will also retrieve and display metadata of images embedded into posts with bbcode or markdown.

 <div class="picture-row">
 <img src="/medias/extensions/rich-embeds/post.png" alt="Post with 2 different styles of embed" style="width: 500px;">
 </div>

 ## Changelog

+### Version 1.1.0 - June 1st, 2022

+- **Added** Rich image embeds feature.
+Disabled by default.
+- **Changed** Rich link previews now show the domain name of the destination website if the URL was a redirect instead of the domain name from the posted link.
+- **Changed** Any link longer than 2048 characters is now automatically blacklisted and cannot be previewed.
+- **Fixed** errors when inserting links longer than 255 characters.
+- **Fixed** blacklist/whitelist not being applied to HTTP redirect destination.
+- **Fixed** favicon not aligned properly with text.
+- **Fixed** post preview now debounced to avoid many requests and crawls being performed if a URL is typed by hand.
+- **Fixed** inline preview not switching to page title label when entering a link without ending slash.

+This update also started collecting image Exif data, but this information is currently not displayed.
+It might be made visible in a future update.

+You must run `php flarum migrate` immediately after performing the update.
+Trying to create discussions or posts before the migrations have run will lead to errors.

 ### Version 1.0.2 - April 10, 2022